ExistentialAudio/BlackHole/README.md

 ### Option 2: Manually Uninstall

+1. Delete the BlackHold driver with the terminal command:

-1. Delete BlackHoleXch.driver by running `rm -R /Library/Audio/Plug-Ins/HAL/BlackHoleXch.driver`
+    `rm -R /Library/Audio/Plug-Ins/HAL/BlackHoleXch.driver`

-   NOTE: The directory is in `/Library` not `user/Library` and be sure to replace `X` with either `2`, `16`, or `64`
+   Be sure to replace `X` with either `2`, `16`, or `64`.

+   Note that the directory is the root `/Library` not `/Users/user/Library`.
-2. Restart CoreAudio with terminal command `sudo launchctl kickstart -kp system/com.apple.audio.coreaudiod`
+2. Restart CoreAudio with the terminal command:

+    `sudo launchctl kickstart -kp system/com.apple.audio.coreaudiod`

 For more specific details [visit the Wiki.](https://github.com/ExistentialAudio/BlackHole/wiki/Uninstallation)